8 Creative Ways to Teach Problem-Solving Skills to Kids

-I have talked about how much vocabulary matters when teaching grammar in a previous post, but what does vocabulary have to do with problem-solving, especially during mathematics?
-Well, one of the first steps in becoming confident with solving a problem is understanding the problem itself.
 The image below shows an example of a page of vocabulary words related to maths.
 Before showing children any maths problems, I would use this page to talk through each word, going through the relevant definitions.
 This helps them to better understand the problems, and hence feel more confident in finding solutions.

-Set a Challenge
+Set a Problem-Solving Challenge

-I’ve mentioned the use of reading challenges in a previous post, but setting challenges is a great strategy to use to build problem-solving skills in any subject area.
+Setting challenges is a great strategy to use to build problem-solving skills in any subject area.
 Using open-ended questions, like the examples in the image below, allows children to work at their own pace and encourages them to persist with the task to find as many solutions as they can.
 You can find your own copy of the resource pictured, along with a selection of other maths challenges here.

-Make It Interactive
+Make Problem-Solving Interactive

 Giving children the opportunity to solve problems through ‘hands on’ activities is a great way to keep them engaged.
 It also helps them to visualise the scenario.
 For older children, try letting them do a science experiment or deconstruct something to see how it works.
 For younger children, it can be as simple as asking them to work out how to equally share some objects amongst their teddies.
 Alternatively, you can use this ready-made printable version of the ‘bear and lollipop’ task.

-Try Logic Puzzles
+Try Fun Logic Puzzles

 Logic puzzles are so valuable for developing problem-solving skills, but unfortunately, they don’t seem to be used in teaching very often.
 A logic puzzle involves using rational reasoning and deduction to figure out the most logical solution to a problem.
 In these simplified logic puzzles, for example, children are given a set of numbers and need to figure out where they would most logically fit into the story.
 These sorts of tasks work well as they allow children to start at any point and slowly work through to the end at their own pace.